se-edu/learningresources/contents/javascript/Javascript-framework-Angular.md

 This [article](https://medium.freecodecamp.org/best-practices-for-a-clean-and-performant-angular-application-288e7b39eb6f) provides a comprehensive list of best tooling services offered by Angular.

-### Benefit 2: Angular allows for Cross-platform development.
+### Benefit 2: Angular allows Cross-platform development.

 Using the modern versions of Angular, developers can build applications that live on the web, mobile, or the desktop.

-* **Progressive Web Apps** - PWAs are web-based applications that are intended to cater to users on a laptop or a mobile device.
+* **Progressive Web Apps** - PWAs are web-based applications that contain most of the benefits of a typical mobile app.
 The [official documentation](https://developers.google.com/web/progressive-web-apps/) by Google describes PWAs to be reliable, fast and engaging.
+Given it's "best practices", Angular is a good choice to build PWAs.
-With Angular, developers can build PWAs to provide a better user experience.
 This [article](https://medium.com/@nsmirnova/creating-pwa-with-angular-5-part-2-progressifying-the-application-449e3a706129) is a good place to learn the basics of building PWAs using Angular.

 * **Native Apps** - Angular can be used to build <tooltip content="a smartphone application that is coded in a specific programming language, such as Swift for iOS or Java for Android operating systems">native mobile applications</tooltip>.
-There are many frameworks such as [NativeScript](https://www.nativescript.org/) and [Ionic](https://ionicframework.com/) that can be integrated with Angular.
+There are many frameworks such as [NativeScript](https://www.nativescript.org/) and [Ionic](https://ionicframework.com/) that can be integrated with Angular for mobile application development.
 The [official Ionic website](https://ionicframework.com/docs/intro) claims that "integration with the Angular ecosystem is a breeze".

 * **Desktop Apps** - With Angular you can create desktop applications across Mac, Windows and Linux systems.
 A common approach used by many developers is to use [Electron](https://electronjs.org/), a framework maintained by Github.
-You can install the Electron framework in your Angular project with the help of the CLI and start building cross platform applications.
+You can install the Electron framework in your Angular project with the help of the CLI and start building cross-platform applications.

 ### Benefit 3: Angular provides two-way data binding.